-Annex I. Details of the dimensions and components in function of frame height
+Annex I Details of frame dimensions and components

 The distance between diagonal bracings is fixed at 550 mm for all frames.
 The angles between diagonal bracings generally range from 20° to 70°.

 The diagram below shows how the components are arranged in the structure explained above, as well as the assembly dimensions and details for each frame height: